top of page

 Certain nuts, especially macadamia nuts, can be dangerous for dogs.
 Just a handful can lead to symptoms like muscle tremors or vomiting.
 In one study, around 15% of dogs who consumed macadamia nuts displayed severe symptoms.

-The decorations that brighten your home can also pose severe dangers for your dog.
+Holiday plants that can make your home festive and bright can also pose severe dangers for your dog.
 Here’s what to keep in mind:

 Poinsettias

-While often deemed harmless, poinsettias can irritate your dog’s mouth and stomach.
+While often deemed harmless, poinsettias can irritate your dog’s mouth and stomach causing irritation, drooling, vomiting, or diarrhea if chewed.
 In larger quantities, the risks can increase significantly.

 Potpourri